zriyansh/signoz.io/docs/userguide/metrics.md

 If your services are making DB calls and your Database Call panels show as empty, please make sure that:
 1. Your spans have the above attributes.
-2. You have used appropripriate libraries for instrumenting packages which you use to make DB calls from your application
+2. You have used appropriate libraries for instrumenting packages which you use to make DB calls from your application

 The graphs in this pane provide the following information:
 - The number of database calls per second